Money is always tight when you’re in college! But I have a few suggestions that can help you spend less money and save more!

 Luckily, in this day and age there are a lot of simple and easy to use tools out there that can help us automatically save, and sometimes even invest our money.
-I use Acorns to help me accomplish this.

 If automatic investments aren’t your thing, they allow one time investments as well!

 To be clear, Acorns is not a savings account, it’s an investment portfolio that you have to pay taxes on.
 But it is a great way to invest money if you’re new to the game.
 Also, if you sign up right now, you’ll get a $5 credit in your account!